dynarithmic/twain_library_source/README.md

 # twain_library_source
 Dynarithmic TWAIN library source and development repository.

-This repositiory contains the source code and development versions of the Dynarithmic TWAIN Library DLL and PDB files.
+This repository contains the source code and development versions of the Dynarithmic TWAIN Library DLL and PDB files.

 ----